-Next quarter's guidance suggests that Paycom Software is expecting revenue to grow 23% year on year to $411 million, slowing down from the 30.4% year-on-year increase it recorded in the same quarter last year.
+Next quarter's guidance suggests that Paycom is expecting revenue to grow 14% year on year to $422.5 million, slowing down from the 30% year-on-year increase it recorded in the same quarter last year.
 For the upcoming financial year, management expects revenue to be $1.87 billion at the midpoint, growing 10.6% year on year compared to the 23.2% increase in FY2023.

 Cash Is King

 Paycom has generated $302.7 million in free cash flow over the last 12 months, an impressive 18.5% of revenue.
 This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?

 There are several reasons why we think Paycom is a great business.
 While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last two years.
 Additionally, its impressive gross margins indicate excellent business economics, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.